Jenolan Caves House

 Enjoy old world charm at iconic Jenolan Caves House, in the heart of Jenolan Karst Conservation Reserve.
 Stay at this historic grand hotel as you explore the spectacular caves and walks, near Oberon.

-Jenolan Caves House, only 3 hours from Sydney and Canberra, is a unique getaway in the Greater Blue Mountains World Heritage Area.
+Jenolan Caves House, only 3 hours from Sydney and Canberra, is a unique getaway in the Greater Blue Mountains Area World Heritage Property.
 Choose from 18 rooms with ensuite facilities, including king and queen rooms.

 This charming hotel, designed in 1897 in the Federation Arts and Crafts style, is steeped in history - Agatha Christie was a past guest.
 Victorian-era décor blends with modern conveniences including a lift, games room, lounge, on-site bar, restaurant and café.